WM-SEMERU/CodeSyntaxConcept/README.md

 ![boxplot](./figures/approach/asccausal.png "Causal")

-## Sysntax-Interpretable Approach
+## Syntax-Grounded Explanations

-The visualization component for SIP $`\alpha`$ is a graphical explainability technique that displays the the SIP performance values of the terminal and non-terminal nodes for a *single* local evaluation.
-We take advantage of the hierarchical structure of PLs to visually accommodate SIP values into the AST.
-Fig. below illustrates how we accommodate the SIP values for a code generation task using *gpt-3* model.
+The visualization component for ASTrust is a graphical explainability technique that displays the ASTrust performance values of the terminal and non-terminal nodes for a *single* local evaluation.
+We take advantage of the hierarchical structure of PLs to visually accommodate ASTrust values into the AST.
+Fig. below illustrates how we accommodate the ASTrust values for a code generation task using *gpt-3* model.
 Region **1** shows a box with a prompt with an incomplete snippet followed by a second box with generated tokens in blue.
 Then, in region **2**, the resulting auto-completed snippet is processed with